codesonzh/poloniex-ninja/README.md

 This software comes with no warranty whatsoever.
-Any issue, damage or material loss occurred during the use of the software will not be reimbursed, repaired or otherwise acted upon from the authors.
+Any issue, damage or material loss occurred during the use of the software will not be reimbursed, repaired or otherwise acted upon by the authors.
 If you're using this software, you're willfully accepting the risk of a failure due to a bug, unexpected change of the Poloniex™ software or any other factor.
 Please review the LICENSE file for more details.
 The license is available at